oloko64/transfer-sh-helper-rusted/README.md

 ## Features

 - Store your Transfer.sh links in a sqlite3 file locally.
+- Easily compress files and folders before uploading them.
-- Simplify the transfer.sh usage.
+- Simplify the transfer.sh usage via CLI.
 - Automatically calculates expired links.
 - Option to easily delete the file from their servers.